GSP747

 Objectives

-In this lab you will learn the following:
+In this lab you perform the following:

-- Setting up a website with Hugo
+- Set up a website with Hugo.

-- Deploying the website with Firebase
+- Deploy the website with Firebase

 Prerequisites

-The instructions provided here are sufficient to guide you through this lab.
 You may also find it helpful to have some hands-on experience with the services you will be using.
 Here are some other labs you may find helpful:

 The benefits of static websites